 As I stare into Sam’s eyes, the flames dancing in the depths of her jade irises, they almost shine a dusty color, like rose petals in spring.
 But it’s a trick of the candlelight, which finally catches on her shirt when she leans too close.
-She screams, I shout, and we both start panicking as she rushes to the sink, dousing her sleeve.
-If I had a beating heart, it would’ve just given out at the fear assaulting my mind.
+She screams, I shout, and we both start panicking as she rushes to the sink to douse her sleeve.
+If I had a beating heart, it would’ve given out from the fear assaulting me.
 The girl is clumsier than a rhino in a china shop, and one of these days, she’s going to get herself killed.

-After the excitement of Sam lighting her shirt on fire, she hops back up on the counter, sitting, yet again, in front of the candles.
+After the excitement of Sam lighting her shirt on fire, she hops up onto the counter, sitting, yet again, in front of the candles.
 “Okay.
 Don’t think you’re done telling me what happens.”

 I purse my lips, taking my spot across from her.
 “Not until you put out the candles.”